 All it takes is 1 hour a day.
 Connect the Parasym electrode to your Tragus (located on the outside of your ear) for an hour a day and see the benefits within 1 to 2 weeks, which will exponentially increase over time.

-We recommend 60 minutes of use per day (split in 2 x 30min sessions).
+We recommend 60 minutes of use per day (or split in 2 x 30min sessions).
 It is best to find a convenient time each day, using the treatment at the same time each day, for consistency.
 This can be done for 30min in the morning and then again for 30min at night.
 You can still walk around with the device while it is operating, but let’s not go jogging or kayaking.

 The Parasym device is low risk and very easy to use with many therapeutic benefits.
 It is clinically proven to battle the symptoms associated with depression, anxiety and insomnia without any high risks or the use of harmful medication.